Looking to buy life insurance?

 An interest-free credit card could provide a compromise option: the longest tend to offer a little over 20 months in which you can pay off your balance.

-Under new Financial Conduct Authority (FCA) rules, a funeral plan will always provide a funeral, unless you die within two years of taking it out, in which case a refund will be offered.
+Under Financial Conduct Authority (FCA) rules, a funeral plan will always provide a funeral, unless you die within two years of taking it out, in which case a refund will be offered.

 If you cancel within 30 days, you’ll always get a refund, although a reasonable admin fee may be charged.